mlodyFrontendowiec/blog-react/README.md

 # Blog

 I used React, Redux and Styled Components libraries to write this application.
 This application is simple blog.
 Admin can add content in panel and it shows on blog page.
-Is is simple CMS.
+It is simple CMS.

 <img src="./screen3.png"/>